spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 date: 2020-07-10
 description: Let's learn to order our workers to gather some resources closest to them!

+TorchCraft is a BWAPI module that sends StarCraft: Brood War data out over a ZMQ connection.
+This lets you parse game data and interact with BWAPI.

+This tutorial will walk you through runing the game for the first time after [installing the environment](https://spacebeam.org/2020/07/09/how-to-install-torchcraft-and-set-up-a-programming-environment-on-linux/), we are going to dive into TorchCraft example.py and start gathering resources.

-We are going to learn to run the game and a bit more about TorchCraft!
+Let's start by running the game and learning a bit more about TorchCraft!

 ```
 cd /opt/StarCraft